integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 ### What are the requirements or paperwork needed?
-- Contact us to activate for the any and all of the following
+- Contact us to activate for any and all of the following

 To activate the payment gateway contact docs@bulletproof-checkout.com